wincle626/Udacity_Project_Results/project03/report_behaviorclone.md

 | video.mp4 | track 1 video record |

 ### Usage

-Download simulator from [thie repository](https://github.com/udacity/self-driving-car-sim), run the simulator in autonomous mode and execute following command:
+Download simulator from [udacity repository](https://github.com/udacity/self-driving-car-sim), run the simulator in autonomous mode and execute following command:
 ```
 > python drive.py model.h5 run1
 ```

 ### Data Preprocessing & Argumentation
 I used the trained data from the simulator.
 Using the simulator, the car is driving mannually for several rounds.
+Data is recorded as image and the corresponding steering, left/right turn, throttle, brake and speed are all saved in a .scv file.
+The distribution of data class labels are shown as:

 ![alt text][image1]

+The data is preprocessed with noise and flipping due to the most left turn training data.
 ![alt text][image2]
-![alt text][image3]

 ### Model Architecture and Training
 The model is based on [Nvidia's paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)